poyo-a-polling-app/poyo/README.md

-# poyo
+# Poyo
 A location based polling application

 ##Required
-- [ ] As a poyoker, I can create a multiple choice poll with custom fields
+- [ ] As an poyokers, I can create a multiple choice poll with custom fields
 - [ ] As a poyoker, I can see live results of the poyo
 - [ ] As a poyoker, I can close a poll
 - [ ] As a poyee, I can see all of the polls in my range